What You Need to Know About the New OpenSSH Security Updates

 If the verification fails and no other key types are available, then you need to upgrade the server software.

-Key Takeaways from the OpenSSH v8.2 Security Updates
+Key takeaways from the OpenSSH v8.2 security updates

 The proactive approach that OpenSSH is taking with this release, addressing recently discovered security threats that still haven’t been found in the wild, is impressive and uncommon in the software development eco-system.